 The holiday season is already here and we are preparing to leave for our vacation.
 What to bring with us?
-If you are planning a trip to Italy, I would sure suggest leaving a little space for your shopping, but there are also some essentials you can’t forget.
+If you are planning a trip to Italy, I’m guessing you are going to visit the eternal city.
+While I would sure suggest leaving a little space for your shopping, there are also some essentials you can’t forget.

-What to pack for summer in Rome
+- 6 Nightwear to pack for summer in Rome

 In summer, the weather in Rome can be pretty extreme, and when packing you really need to take this into account.
 We concocted a perfect Rome summer packing list so that you arrive prepared and also know what to expect.